gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 }
 ```

-If we treat the 32 x 30 tiles on the screen as a 1D array of tiles ordered
+If we treat the 32x30 (NES video output is 240 pixels high)
+tiles on the screen as a 1D array of tiles ordered
 left-to-right, then top-to-bottom, then this function computes the index of the
 tile containing Mario's coordinate.
 And then it adds 0x2000.
 How mysterious.